Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Related Work

 Lilac's lack of mutable state means that information about variables can be duplicated; for example, $x \sim \bern{\frac12} \sep \sure{ x \in \{0, 1\}}$ is satisfiable.
 Bluebell uses a similar model to Lilac, with the ability to reason about mutable state, which requires the logic to track permissions too \cite{bao2025bluebell}.
 We chose to use a more restrictive form of separation where information about variables cannot be shared, as it simplified the logical rules by eliminating the need for tracking permissions.

-As we mentioned in \Cref{sec:overview}, the direct sum semantics of our outcome conjunction differs from conditioning modalities, which are based on disintegration.
+As we mentioned in \Cref{sec:overview}, the direct sum semantics of $\bigoplus$ differs from conditioning modalities $\mathsf{C}_{X \sim d}\varphi$, which are based on disintegration.
+However, we believe that in the future the two modalities can work together to do discrete case analysis over continuous programs.
+For example, consider the following program, which samples from a continuous distribution and then branches on the result.

+Lilac's rule for analyzing if statements is incompatible with mutable state, so we would instead need to use \ruleref{Split1} or \ruleref{Split2} to do case analysis on the guard $x\le\frac12$ in order to derive a specification for this program.
+However, those rules require an outcome conjunction, which cannot express the fact that $x$ is distributed according to a continuous distribution.
+Instead, we can partition the continuous distribution into two parts, joined with an outcome conjunction, which would then allow us to analyze the two branches of the if statement.

 Although the direct sum's partitioning of the sample space imposes some limitations on the splitting rules, the benefit is that they are fully compositional; the use of splitting does not impede the application of other rules later in the derivation.
 This is in contrast with Bluebell's \textsc{c-wp-swap} \cite[\S 5.1]{bao2025bluebell}, which requires ownership over all program variables (denoted $\mathsf{own}_{\mathbb X}$), thereby precluding most later applications of the frame rule.
-Although \citet{bao2025bluebell} show fruitful uses of \textsc{c-wp-swap}, the restriction is not acceptable in our present concurrent setting, since it would preclude use of the \ruleref{Par} rule.
+Although \citet{bao2025bluebell} show fruitful uses of \textsc{c-wp-swap}, the restriction is not acceptable for a concurrency logic, since it would preclude use of the \ruleref{Par} rule.

 This is similar to \ruleref{Exists} disabling strong frame preservation, but \ruleref{Exists} is used in specific scenarios for case analysis on nondeterministic shared state, which only arises in the concurrency setting.
 In any case, strong frame preservation can always be reenabled if the postcondition is precise.
 Non-frame-preserving operations arise in non-probabilistic separation logics too \cite{vindum2025nextgen,spies2025destabilizing}.
 The idea of having two types of probabilistic separation was also explored in \textsf{LINA}, where weak separation corresponds to \emph{negative dependence} \cite{bao2022separation}.